MTEL-USC/GNOM/ReadMe.md

 ***A Global Neodymium Ocean Model.***

-This repository holds the code and data for our global steady-state model of the marine Nd cycle as described in the following paper
+This repository holds the code and data for the global steady-state model of the marine neodymium (Nd) cycle as described in *Pasquier, Hines, et al.* (in prep.)[^Pasquier_Hines_etal_GMD_2021].

-Pasquier, B., Hines, S., Liang, H., Wu, Y., John, S., and Goldstein, S.: *GNOM v1.0: An optimized steady-state model of the modern marine neodymium cycle*, in preparation for submission to Geosci.
-Model Dev.

-This ReadMe serves as documentation for running the GNOM model in Julia.
+This ReadMe serves as documentation for running the GNOM model in [Julia](https://julialang.org/).
-Thanks to Julia's excellent built-in package manager and the DataDeps.jl package, no setup should be required apart from installing Julia, downloading the GEOTRACES dataset, and activating the GNOM environment.
+Thanks to Julia's excellent built-in package manager and the [DataDeps.jl](https://github.com/oxinabox/DataDeps.jl) package, no setup should be required apart from installing Julia, downloading the GEOTRACES dataset, and activating the GNOM environment.

 ## Installation